Xylitol is a type of natural sugar alcohol found in plants and is also a type of colorless crystalline solid that is easily soluble in water.

 Xylitol is classified as a sugar alcohol.
 It combines traits of alcohol molecules and sugar molecules.
 Their structure permits them to produce the sweetness taste receptors on our tongue.
 It is found in slight amounts in numerous vegetables and fruits and is thus considered natural.
 Our body even produces small quantities of Xylitol via typical metabolism.

-It’s a common element in sugar-free chewing gum, candy, mint, diabetes-friendly food, and oral-care product.
+It is common in sugar-free chewing gum, candy, mint, diabetes-friendly food, and oral-care products.
 Xylitol comes with a comparable sweetness as normal sugar but has 40% fewer calories:

-As xylitol is a purified sweetener, it does not contain any protein, vitamins, or minerals.
+As xylitol is a purified sweetener, it contains no protein, vitamins, or minerals.
 In that sense, xylitol provides only calories.

-Although sugar alcohols are carbs, most of them don’t increase blood sugar levels.
+Although sugar alcohols are carbs, most do not increase blood sugar levels.
 Thus, do not count as net carbohydrates, making them famous sweeteners for low-carb products.
-But these low-carb products are not safe for your dogs.
+However, these low-carb products are not safe for your dogs.

 Health Benefits Of Xylitol For Dogs